appleseed05/azure-lab-all/README.md

 # How to deploy
 1/ Git clone the repo on a machine meeting the requirements.
-2/ Go in the terraform folder of the project.
+2/ Go in the terraform folder of the project an chose scenario:
   - Basic folder deploy Ubuntu VM with no configuration
   - Advanced folder deploy Ubuntu VM with various configuration (like proxy or NGINX server)